Cribbage Forum

 Panelists

 Dan Barlow won the 1980 National Open Cribbage Tournament, and made the 1985 All American Cribbage Team.
 His cribbage strategy articles appeared in Cribbage World for many years, and can be seen on the ACC Web site.
 He also provides strategy tips at MSN Gaming Zone.
-He has written six books on cribbage, two of which have been glowingly reviewed in Games Magazine.
+He has written seven books on cribbage, two of which have been glowingly reviewed in Games Magazine.
 All, including his latest book Winning Cribbage Tips, are available at The Cribbage Bookstore.

 John Chambers was one of the original founding members of the ACC.
 He is a Grand Master, winner of seven major tournaments, and author of Cribbage: A New Concept, He also directs three annual tournaments: the Ocean State Cribbage Classic, New England Peer Championship and Charity Cribbage Challenge.

-George "Ras" Rasmussen is a Life Master - Two Stars, a four-time All-American, a former state champion in Virginia, Montana and Washington, and holds a Gold Award and a President's Award.
+George "Ras" Rasmussen is a Life Master - Two Stars, a four-time All-American, the national Grass Roots Division 1 champion in 2009, a former state champion in Virginia, Montana and Washington, and holds a Gold Award and a President's Award.
 He also directs the Washington State Championship, held each year in Centralia, WA.
 His articles on cribbage are available on the ACC Web site.

 Michael Schell is a pioneer of modern cribbage theory, which synthesizes traditional concepts of expert play with new computer-informed insights and analysis.
 He has published Cribbage Forum since 2000.
-Schell holds a Bronze Award, is a Washington State Champion (2001), and is one of the principal architects of ACC Internet Cribbage.
+Schell holds a Bronze Award, is a Washington State Champion (2001), and was one of the principal architects of ACC Internet Cribbage.

 Peter Setian has played cribbage for over 20 years, and has been a member of the ACC for about 14 years.
 During that time, he has won seven major tournaments and earned his Life Master rating.
 He plays in about eight tournaments per year, including the ACC Tournament of Champions and the annual Grand National.
 He enjoys participation in Grass Roots Club #72.

-HALSCRIB is widely regarded as the world's strongest computer cribbage player.
-Its opinion was solicited using a special analysis version of the program.
-Since HALSCRIB only speaks binary, its thoughts have been translated into English by Michael Schell and its creator, Hal Mueller, a retired mathematics professor and eight-time ACC tournament winner.
+REX CRIBBAGE, the successor to HALSCRIB, is widely regarded as the world's strongest computer cribbage player.
+Its opinion was solicited using the program's special analysis features, and translated into English by Michael Schell and its creator, Hal Mueller, a retired mathematics professor and eight-time ACC tournament winner.
 For more information, see the HALSCRIB home page.

-Original Material and HTML Coding Copyright © 20008 by Michael Schell.
+Original Material and HTML Coding Copyright © 2000–12 by Michael Schell.
 All Rights Reserved.